Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Double Track Fades to Single TrackDouble Track Fades to Single Track

-1.5 kilometers later, at about 16.4 kilometers total, we arrived in the hamlet of Poço.
+About 1.3 kilometers after the Ponte Filipina, and about 16.4 kilometers total, we arrived in the hamlet of Poço.
 Not pictured, but to the right of this photo below, there is yet another nice picnic area by the river!
 So pack plenty of food, as we did, because as you can see these small towns have no services!

 Turn Left Here in Hamlet of PoçoTurn Left Here in Hamlet of Poço